komlog-io/komlogd/docs/en/api.rst

 * **min_exec_delta**: min time between execs.
 By default, komlogd will run the method every time a metric is updated.
 With this parameter you can tell komlogd to run it at most once in *min_exec_delta* interval.
 The parameter needs a pandas.Timedelta object.

-Here you can see how to create an impulse method:
+Here you can see how to create an transfer method:

 .. code:: python

-    from komlogd.api.impulse import impulsemethod
+    from komlogd.api.transfer_methods import transfermethod

-    @impulsemethod(uris=['cpu.system','cpu.user'])
+    @transfermethod(uris=['cpu.system','cpu.user'])
     async def example():
         print('hello komlog.')

 In this example, every time metrics *cpu.system* and *cpu.user* are updated, komlogd will run the function *example*.
-**You can apply the @impulsemethod decorator to normal functions or coroutines**.
+**You can apply the @transfermethod decorator to normal functions or coroutines**.

-An impulse method can fire an update to any metric in our data model.
+A transfer method can fire an update to any metric in our data model.
 For this, the method must return a dictionary with the samples to send to Komlog:

 .. code:: python

-    from komlogd.api.impulse import impulsemethod
+    from komlogd.api.transfer_methods import transfermethod
     from komlogd.api.model.orm import DataRequirements, Datasource, Sample

-    @impulsemethod(uris=['cpu.system','cpu.user'], data_reqs=DataRequirements(past_delta=pd.Timedelta('1h')))
+    @transfermethod(uris=['cpu.system','cpu.user'], data_reqs=DataRequirements(past_delta=pd.Timedelta('1h')))
     def summary(ts, updated, data, others):
         result={'samples':[]}
         for metric in updated: